 Is someone asking you for a favor or thanking you for your help, but you don’t know quite how to respond to them?
-Now is the perfect opportunity for you to learn the correct way to reply, by being taught how to say ‘no problem’ in Korean!
+Now is the perfect opportunity for you to learn Korean, specifically the correct way to reply, by being taught how to say “no problem” in Korean!

-The most common way to say ‘no problem’ in Korean is by saying 괜찮아요 (gwaenchanayo), which you might already be aware is also the most common way to express the phrase ‘it’s okay’ in Korean.
+There are various ways to say “no problem” in Korean, but the most common one is by saying 괜찮아요 (gwaenchanayo), which you might already be aware is also the most common way to express the phrase “it’s okay” in Korean.

 1. 괜찮습니다 (gwaenchanseumnida)